 It further confirms strong trend reversal if both the candle formed near each other and lies in the mid or near the top side of the bearish candle.

 It is very important for you to reconfirm the pattern by integrating with other technical indicators.
-Strong volume with a gap up opening also suggests strong buy signal.
+Strong volume with a gap up opening also suggests a strong buy signal.

 The Bullish Piercing Line Chart Pattern is yet another bullish candlestick reversal chart pattern.
 It is formed at the downtrend and consist of two Candlestick and also takes two days for this pattern to form.